What to know about the mysterious flying objects spotted in US skies

 Short answer - we aren’t 100 per cent sure.

-Some will immediately assume the airborne phenomena translates to alien activity, but the White House said on Monday there is no indication of this.
+Some will immediately assume the airborne phenomena translates to alien activity, but the White House said this week there is no indication of this.

 The more down-to-earth are attributing the sightings to spying devices, drones or even discarded plastic bags caught in the wind.

-But one thing the US government isn’t ruling out is the potential security risks.
-The first object to be taken down this month has been identified as a spy balloon, reportedly incoming from China.
+One thing the US government isn’t ruling out is the potential security risks.

+The US claims the first object it took down this month was a Chinese spy balloon.
+However, it has since said that the other three that were sighted within days of this first one were "probably benign".

-With that in mind, on Sunday night the US department of defence said the country was now on “heightened alert”, putting more measures in place to scrutinise the skies and detect smaller objects.
+On Sunday night, the US department of defence had said the country was now on “heightened alert,” putting more measures in place to scrutinise the skies and detect smaller objects.

+China hit back on Wednesday, saying that US high-altitude balloons flew over its Xinjiang and Tibet regions and that it would be taking counter-measures, without giving details.

 The downed balloon wasn’t the first to be attributed to Chinese intelligence.
 According to US officials cited in the New York Times, China has previously stolen plans for advanced fighter planes and now wants to learn more about how the US trains its military pilots.